Sitecore/Sitecore.Pathfinder/README.md

 developers do not have to do this manually.
 Also if the items change, it is easy to update the FakeDB code.

 It would be really nice if Pathfinder could execute tests against FakeDB.
-It is not clear to me, if FakeDB requires a HttpContext - if not, this could be a good way to executes locally.
+It is not clear to me, if FakeDB requires a HttpContext - if not, this could be a good way to execute tests locally.

 ### JsonDataProvider
 [JsonDataProvider](https://github.com/Sitecore/Sitecore.JsonDataProvider) allows storing parts of content tree in separate *.json files.